omahs/cocktail-party-problem/README.md

 	python Classifier.py --animal Animal --data Data --config config.json
    ```

-5. Train the separator model including a classifier to evaluate performance as well as the classifier's testing accuracy to account for the probabilistic nature of classifying biacoustic signals and the stochasticity of the classifier model
+5. Train the separator model including a classifier to evaluate performance as well as the classifier's testing accuracy to account for the probabilistic nature of classifying bioacoustic signals and the stochasticity of the classifier model

    ```command
 	python Separator.py --animal Animal --data Data --config config.json --classifier_name classifier_name --classifier_peak_acc classifier_peak_acc --regime Closed